Learn about gatekeepers and approvers in PageProof workflows

 If you’d like the proof to be internally checked before it moves on, a gatekeeper is perfect at the beginning of the workflow.

 If a department head needs to check the proof before another team reviews it, add a gatekeeper.
+For example, a creative director.

 Your workflow is how you’d like to design it, but if you need some advice just ask a PageProof expert.